seizeddev/gpt-wrapper/README.md

 ### Prerequisites

 - Node.js (v18 or later)
 - An OpenAI API key
+- A Supabase project with email/password auth enabled

 ### Installation